SujalChoudhari/Rubix24_ITerative_bytes/README.md

 - Yaksh Darji
 - Mihir Panchal

-Feel free to reach out to them for any inquiries or contributions.
+Feel free to reach out to us for any inquiries or contributions.
 Happy coding with Arzi!